tinygo-org/drivers/netdev/README.md

 TinyGo's net/http package is a partial port of Go's net/http package, providing a subset of the full net/http package.

 HTTP client methods (http.Get, http.Head, http.Post, and http.PostForm) are functional.
-Dial clients support both HTTP and HTTPS transactions.
+Dial clients support both HTTP and HTTPS URLs.

-HTTP server methods and objects are mostly ported, but for HTTP only.
-HTTPS servers are not supported.
+HTTP server methods and objects are mostly ported, but for HTTP only; HTTPS servers are not supported.

-HTTP request and response handling code is 100% ported, so all the intricacy of parsing and writing headers is handled as in the full net/http package.
+HTTP request and response handling code is mostly ported, so most the intricacy of parsing and writing headers is handled as in the full net/http package.

 Run ```go doc -all ./src/net/http``` on tinygo directory to see full listing.